Weddings in Mali: Traditional marriage

-Malian wedding attire and jewelry
+Malian wedding attire

 Attire

 The main wedding attire in Mali is called bazin, (sometimes referred to as boubou for men).
 This fabric is hand dyed polished cotton, which is popularly characterized by its shine.
 There are two types of bazin/boubou: rich and basic, which are formal and informal.
 The bazin/boubou rich is the most expensive fabric that is usually reserved for greater occasions which are typically worn formally.
 While the basic bazin/boubou is worn every day on a more informal basis.
 The bazin/boubou is worn on many different occasions such as during the two main Islamic celebrations Eid, in funerals, weddings, and on Friday prayers to the mosque.
 It is well known for its decorative fundamental embroidery that stands out for its elegant designs.
 They generally come in many different designs, which are embroidered by a tailor using either a pedal-driven or electric sewing machine.

 The bazin/boubous are sewed differently for men and women.
 Whereas the men boubou consists of three different pieces of clothing that are the same color.
 A tie-up trouser, a long sleeve chemise, and a wide open-embroidered sleeveless gown that is worn over everything.
 While for women even though their bazin is sewn in a three piece, it comes with a wrapper that is typically tied around the waist, a blouse, and a headscarf.

 The bride is expected to wear the best quality of bazin rich designed just for her for the traditional and religious wedding, and for the civil wedding, she dresses in a modern white gown.
 While the groom dresses in white boubou for the traditional and religious wedding and wears a suit for the civil wedding.